emanguy/rust-rest/README.md

 ```

 Crazy that a majority of the requests responded in <100ms.
 When using my normal rest client with no load the server replies in <10ms.

+Additionally, a majority of the connection drop errors just happened because the OS couldn't keep up.
+There were some infrequent "too many open files" errors.